What is Colombia known for?

 The capital of the Valle del Cauca Department is known for salsa music and dancing.
 We can dare say it’s the salsa capital of the world.
 There, you can find academies for learning and nightclubs for dancing.
 The annual Feria de Cali festival is mainly dedicated to this rhythm.

 Cali is also known for its beautiful warm weather and green vegetation.
-Food and drinks such as ‘lulada’ and ‘champús’ are great, unique refreshments.
+Food and drinks such as ‘lulada’ and ‘champús’ are fabulous, unique refreshments.

 3# Medellín, a city of eternal spring

-With the shadow of Pablo Escobar aside, the capital of Antioquia is known for its ‘eternal spring’ weather and beautiful women.
+With Pablo Escobar’s shadow aside, Antioquia’s capital is known for its ‘eternal spring’ weather and beautiful women.

 The people there are amicable and helpful.
 The recuperated neighborhood of Comuna 13 is a great place to visit.
 You can go there by cable car.